AleksandrDenis/PP1-The-Bitter-End/README.md

  ![about page](/assets/readme-images/about-page.png)

 * Contact Page
-  * This page include a contact form for visitors to send inquiries or feedback directly through the website.
+  * This page includes a contact form for visitors to send inquiries or feedback directly through the website.

  ![contact page](/assets/readme-images/contact-page.png)

 * Confirmation Page
-  * After a visitor submits a form on the Contact page, they’re taken to this page.
+  * After a visitor submits a form on the Contact page, they are taken to this page.
 It confirms that their message has been received and provides information about what to expect next and link to return to home page.

 ![confirmation page](/assets/readme-images/confirmation-page.png)

 * Footer
-  * Provides contact information for the bar, including its address links to google maps, phone number, and email and link to social media.
+  * Provides contact information for the bar, including its address links to google maps, phone number, email, link to social media and provides information about opening times.

 ![footer](/assets/readme-images/footer.png)

-## Features Left to Implement
+## Features Possible To Implement
- * Photo Galler to:
+ * Photo Gallery to:
-   * Enhancing the visual appeal.
+   * Enhanc the visual appeal.
    * Showcase services.
  * Review Section to:
-   * Gathering feedback and insights.
+   * Gather feedback and insights.
-   * Building trust and credibility.
+   * Build trust and credibility.

 # Testing
 ## Responsive Web Design